-One of the most urgent issues of our time, climate change has widespread implications — from the exacerbation of poverty, to the breakdown of infrastructure, to the loss of environmental, political, economic and social security.
+One of the most urgent issues of our time, climate change has widespread implications—from the exacerbation of poverty, to the breakdown of infrastructure, to the loss of environmental, political, economic and social security.
 Experts agree that climate change threatens to set back development efforts by decades, placing least developed countries and already-vulnerable populations in an even more precarious position.

 GENDER & CLIMATE CHANGE

 Gender is a social construct.
 While not immutable nor universal, gender shapes expectations, attributes, roles, capacities and rights of women and men around the world.
-Climate change affects everyone, but women and men experience the impacts differently, and women are often disproportionately negatively affected.
+Climate change affects everyone, but women and men experience the impacts differently, and women are often disproportionately and negatively affected.
 Women, compared to men, often have limited access to resources, more restricted rights, limited mobility, and a muted voice in shaping decisions and influencing policy.
 At the same time, gender roles generally ascribed to women such as informal, reproductive work often relate to caregiving for households and communities, caretaking of seeds and soils, maintaining traditional agricultural knowledge, and responsibility for natural resource management such as firewood and water, and thus these roles create opportunity for engagement as women bring diverse and critical solutions to climate change challenges.

 - A global goal and pathway to ‘save our beautiful planet’, and keep warming under 1.5 degrees;